NavenAllen/AWS-SAA-C03-Course/14-HA-and-Scaling/notes.md

 Dynamic Scaling

 - Simple : If CPU is above 50%, add one to capacity
-- Stepped : If CPU usage is above 50%, add one, if above 80% add three
+- Stepped : Bigger +/- based on difference
-- Target : Desired aggregate CPU = 40%, ASG will achieve this
+- Target : Desired aggregate CPU = 40%, ASG will achieve this, can not use all metrics

 Cooldown Period - How long to wait at the end of a scaling action before scaling again.

-Always use cool downs to avoid rapid scaling.

-AGS can use the load balancer health checks rather than EC2.
+AGS can use the load balancer health checks rather than EC2 - health checks need to be proper according to application complexity

-Autoscaling Groups are free
+#### Final points
+- Free
+- Use cool downs to avoid rapid scaling

-Think about more, smaller instances to allow granularity
+- more, smaller instances: granuality

-You should use ALB with autoscaling groups.
+- Use with ALB's for elasticity

-ASG defines when and where, Launch Template defines what.
+- ASG defines when and where, Launch Template defines what.

-### Network Load Balancer (NLB)

-Part of AWS Version 2 series of load balances.

-NLB's are Layer 4, only understand TCP and UDP.

-Can't understand or interpret HTTP or HTTPs, for these reason they are much faster in latency.
-You should default to NLB if http is not used.

-There is nothing stopping NLB from load balancing on HTTP just by data.

-Rapid scaling - **millions of requests per second**

-Only member of the load balancing family that can be provided a static IP.
-There is 1 interface per AZ.
-Can also use Elastic IPs (whitelisting)

-Can do SSL pass through.

-NLB can load balance non HTTP/S applications, doesn't care about anything above TCP/UDP.
-This means it can handle load balancing for FTP or things that aren't HTTP or HTTPS.
+#### ASG Lifecycle Hooks
+Define a hook during scale up or scale down

+Example EC2 Scale Out Lifecycle hook:
+Pending -> Pending: Wait (Do custom actions like SNS topic) -> Pending: Proceed -> InService

 ### SSL Offload and Session Stickiness